-Sound, Legal and Practical Guidance for Maritime Injury Victims
+Sound, Legal and Practical Guidance for Offshore Injury Victims

-In an ideal world, anyone injured on the job would be confident that the decision to report a maritime injury would pose no risk — and that incident report would be met with genuine concern by maritime employers.
+In an ideal world, any offshore injury victims injured on the job would be confident that the decision to report an offshore injury would pose no risk — and that incident report would be met with genuine concern by maritime employers.
 In fact, supervisors and employers commonly discourage injury reporting and minimize the seriousness of on-the-job accidents.

 If you are searching for guidance regarding an injury that occurred very recently, we at Doyle LLP Trial Lawyers urge you to insist on filing a report.
 If you meet severe resistance, we will welcome your call or e-mail and offer guidance.
 More often, we counsel and represent workers whose serious, potentially disabling injuries are being denied or minimized by uncooperative maritime employers.